-To help make the future of the automobile more approachable, we’ve outlined in layman’s terms how these three powertrains generate power and what makes each design unique.
-We’ve also explained what needs to be taken into account when determining which is right for you.
+To help understand the differences among these vehicle types, we’ve covered how these three powertrains generate power and what makes each design unique.
+We’ve also explained what needs to be taken into account when determining which vehicle type is right for you.

 At the time, the Prius was a revelation.
 The nondescript compact sedan (the familiar hatchback design wouldn’t arrive until 2003) was rated by the EPA at 41 mpg in the combined city/highway cycle.
 To put that in perspective, the Toyota Corolla of the time was rated at 30 mpg combined.

 The secret to the stellar fuel economy of the Prius is its hybrid powertrain.
 Hybrids use both an internal combustion engine and an electric motor-generator to produce power.
 It has a large battery pack that supplies power to the electric motor.
 Depending on the situation, hybrid cars can operate exclusively on electricity or gas, or use both power sources simultaneously.

 There are two main types of hybrids: full hybrids and mild hybrids.
 Full hybrids typically start with electric power before switching over to gas at a certain speed.
 Under heavy throttle, the gas engine works together with the electric motor to provide maximum acceleration.
 Once at cruising speed, the gas engine takes over.
 Mild hybrids are similar, but cannot operate only on electricity.
 They instead augment the gas engine in all situations, including initial take-off.